Family and local historians

 So often those researching their family history have to be content with discovering little more than the dates and place of baptism, marriage and burial of their relatives.
 The Mary Hardy volumes open our eyes to the lives of the servant class, who left few records, as well as to those of their masters and mistresses.

-When parish burial registers record the occupation of the deceased, as they increasingly do after about 1800, the entry may read, ‘Servant’.
-This often means not a personal servant such as a manservant or maid, but a farm servant.
+When parish burial registers record the occupation of the deceased, as they increasingly do after about 1800, the entry may read, “Servant”.
+This often means not a personal servant such as a manservant or lady’s maid, but a farm servant.
+Such a man might be a maltster or brewer, as well as an experienced ploughman.

 These were skilled men, hired annually, and were distinct from labourers hired by the week or the day.
 They had greater security, but worked very long hours.
 Their daily lives are presented with astonishing clarity.
 We can visualise what working life was like for a large section of the rural labouring poor.